 In other words, they're templates and not finished products.
-Thus, using them properly and effectively to create lead guitar patterns means we have to view them as structural templates for building melody.
+Thus, using them properly and effectively to create lead guitar patterns means we have to view them as structural guidelines for building melody.

 Memorized structures go into our brain and creative, melodic solos are the output.

-I'll talk about this process by which we can go from stale, soulless renditions of memorized scales to creative and melodic lead guitar runs.
+This article is about the process by which we can go from stale, soulless renditions of memorized scales to creative and melodic lead guitar runs.

 We'll look at how to use segments of pentatonic scales as frameworks to build more interesting solos and melodies.

 Supplemental Material for Learning Pentatonic Scales

 Guitar Tricks has a ton of additional material on pentatonic scales and solo building.
 Here are a few I'd recommend checking out as supplemental to the material we're going to cover in this lesson:

 They're the best when it comes to online guitar education, and they'll let you try everything out free for 14 days.
 After that, you still have 60 additional days to cancel with a full refund, no questions asked.